hx2A/py5website/reference/sketch_red.rst

 Description
 ===========

-Extracts the red value from a color, scaled to match current ``color_mode()``.
+Extracts the red value from a color, scaled to match current :doc:`color_mode`.
 The value is always returned as a float, so be careful not to assign it to an int value.

 The ``red()`` function is easy to use and understand, but it is slower than a technique called bit shifting.
 When working in ``color_mode(RGB, 255)``, you can achieve the same results as ``red()`` but with greater speed by using the right shift operator (``>>``) with a bit mask.
 For example, ``red(c)`` and ``c >> 16 & 0xFF`` both extract the red value from a color variable ``c`` but the later is faster.